rwbutler/TypographyKit/README.md

 For more information [see here](https://github.com/Carthage/Carthage#quick-start).

-## Example App

-An example app exists in the [Example directory](https://github.com/rwbutler/TypographyKit/tree/master/Example) to provide some pointers on getting started.

 ## Usage
+### Example App
+An example app exists in the [Example directory](https://github.com/rwbutler/TypographyKit/tree//Example) to provide some pointers on getting started.

 ### Configuration
-Include a TypographyKit.json ([example](https://github.com/rwbutler/TypographyKit/blob/master/Example/TypographyKit/TypographyKit.json)) or TypographyKit.plist ([example](./Example/TypographyKit/TypographyKit.plist)) as part of your app project in which you define your typography styles:
+Include a TypographyKit.json ([example](https://github.com/rwbutler/TypographyKit/blob/main/Example/TypographyKit/TypographyKit.json)) or TypographyKit.plist ([example](./Example/TypographyKit/TypographyKit.plist)) as part of your app project in which you define your colors and typography styles:

 ```json
 {